project-valhalla/main/README.md

 - weapon and power up drops by dead players;

-- EXP points gains to level up after every match (online multiplayer only) for players who have an account (?);
+- EXP point gains to level up after every match (online multiplayer only) for players who have an account (?);

-- game points gains to unlock player skins and vanity items after every match (online multiplayer only) for players who have an account (?);
+- game point gains to unlock player skins and vanity items after every match (online multiplayer only) for players who have an account (?);

 - integrated player statistics, ranking, achievements, progression system with various and unlockable vanity items, skins, etc. (nothing gameplay changing)(?);